 Growing up, I didn’t appreciate my dad’s authenticity because it included calling out posers, sharing opinions in any setting, and eating in diners where he befriended all the waitresses and flirted endlessly while I picked at my pastrami sandwiches.
 Plus, I lived with my mother in a world where I sat at the pinnacle of everything grand.

 All my father’s friends were everyday people.
-From the age of six, we spent many Saturdays visiting his friends.
+From the age of six, we spent many Saturdays visiting them.
 They were auto mechanics, doormen, and car salesman.
 The gas station visits are the most memorable.
-Watching someone roll under a car on his back and come out alive was thrilling.
+Watching someone roll under a car on his back and come out alive was like watching a magic trick.
 I loved the smell of gasoline and the dark spaces that didn’t get dusted or scrubbed.
-The mechanics greeted me warmly and then left me alone to listen as my dad asked about their families and mutual friends.
+The mechanics greeted me warmly and let me be which was a gift.
+I sat in a corner on a stool and listened to light stories about the people they knew.
+My dad used the word remember a lot.

 When I was old enough to absorb the rigid caste system of Park Avenue parents, I felt out-of-place around my father’s friends.
 Not because I looked down on them but because I felt like a spoiled kid.
-Occasionally my dad would pick me up after school, which was a mansion on the corner of 91st Street and Fifth Avenue and drive us downtown to chat with Mike, one of the doormen at the Intercontinental Hotel in midtown Manhattan.
-I stood silent and anxious on the front steps in my school uniform while my dad chatted away.
+Occasionally my dad would pick me up after school, which was a mansion on the corner of 91st Street and Fifth Avenue, and drive us downtown to chat with Mike, one of the doormen at the Intercontinental Hotel.
+I sat silent in the front seat, hoping Mike would ignore me.
+Instead, he leaned into the car, asked me about school and gave me the look.
+This was a glance saved for children of the Upper East Side of Manhattan, borne of the assumption that you live a charmed life and that you are ruined by your circumstances.

 Despite my mother’s best efforts, I am more like my dad.
 Chatting with strangers is second nature, and I am a little too free with my opinions.
 I still love Tiffany’s and truffles, but day-to-day I find simple living is more appealing.

-Since my father’s death in June, I am less concerned with ambitions like publishing a book or being featured in a magazine.
-Now I am writing for my children more than anyone else, so they have a record of our history and a deeper understanding what truly mattered to their mother and by extension the values I hope they absorb.
+Since my father’s death in June, I am less concerned with ambitions like publishing a book.
+Now I am writing more for my children than anyone else, so they have a record of our history and a deeper understanding of what truly mattered to their mother, and by extension the values I hope they absorb.
 At the top of the list is being real.